 “We are both delighted and very humbled to have been chosen to receive this year’s B&CE Mowlem Award.
 Receiving it is testimony to the efforts of our charity and our staff as a whole.
 It will help us to improve the employment opportunities of even more young people, in an industry which can provide them with an exciting future.”

-More information on St-Eds can be found here.
+More information on St-Eds can be found on the St-Eds website.

 For more information, contact: